for Third Party

 Third-Party reproduction at FCI using a known Oocyte donor, anonymous oocyte donor, or known directed Semen donor requires a thorough pre-screening of any oocyte or semen donor prior to IVF.
-There are three important steps required prior to approval:

 - A psychological examination — in the case of an anonymous egg donor this is arranged for by the recruiting agency and in the case of a known egg donor or semen donor FCI can provide you with the names of several psychologists who offer this service.